girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## **_Bitwise XOR_**

-The bitwise Xor takes two operands and performs Xor operation on the binary digits.
-The Xor operation gives 0 as a result when both operands are the same and 1 when operands are different.
+The bitwise XOR takes two operands and performs XOR operation on the binary digits.
+The Xor operation gives 0 as a result when i-th bit of both the operands is same and 1 when the bits are different.

 ![](https://i2.wp.com/techvidvan.com/tutorials/wp-content/uploads/sites/2/2019/12/example-of-bitwise-Xor-operation.jpg?resize=500%2C197&ssl=1)